+Score

+Pandemic Impact

-Pandemic Impact Visits and trade area prepandemic, and during the shutdown and reopening periods Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
+Visits and trade area prepandemic, and during the shutdown and reopening periods

+Downtown Typologies Nine downtown typologies were identified and the average Pandemic Impact Score was determined for each: Brewery (45), Circuit (48), Classic (46), College (50), Core (43), Expanding (42), Historic (47), Opportunity (45), and Transit-Oriented (50).
 In general, more typologies equated to a lower Pandemic Impact Score.
-Media is considered to be four typologies: Brewery, Classic, Historic, and Transit-Oriented.
-Downtowns considered to be four typologies had an average Pandemic Impact Score of 44.
+Lansdale is considered to be five typologies: Brewery, Circuit, Classic, Expanding, and Transit-Oriented.
+Downtowns that are considered to be five typologies had an average Pandemic Impact Score of 42.
+Although Lansdale is an Expanding downtown, its mixed-use development was not fully established at the onset of the pandemic.
+Impacts to SEPTA ridership most likely had a ripple effect in the downtown. %dvrpc

+Downtown Population

-%dvrpc Downtown Population A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
+A negative correlation between the estimated population of the region's downtowns and the Pandemic Impact Score was identified.
 In other words, the larger the downtown population, the smaller the impact.
-In 2019, Media's downtown population was estimated to be 197, compared to the average of 165 for all downtowns and 326 for the least impacted downtowns.

-SOURCE: BUXTON CO.
+In 2019, Lansdale's downtown population was estimated to be 79, which was approximately half of the average of 165 for all downtowns and four times less than the average of 326 for the least impacted downtowns.
+Although, this estimate is most likely low given recent development in the downtown.
+Lansdale's downtown population is relatively diverse with regards to demographics, with the White, Black, and Hispanic populations accounting for 73%, 7%, and 8% respectively. %dvrpc SOURCE: BUXTON CO.